vacu9708/Smart-CCTV/README.md

 # What this system is
 This system tracks cars and shows information for parking with LEDs in a parking lot.
-It aims to decrease the time waste when looking for a parking space.
+It aims to decrease the time wasted when looking for a parking space.

 # 4 LED colors according to the situation
 - Green: empty parking space